tempname11/WorkingTitle4/notes/medium_term.md

 - not all allocators are displayed in UI :Sensible_GPU_Allocators
 - some file read operations assert on bad input :HandleInputGracefully

+- eye adaptation is heavily biased towards edge of viewport (because of vkCmdBlit clamping and non-power-of-2 sizes)

 - When running the Vulkan Configurator overrides, some additional errors pop up.
   (Need to enable their presence by default, and also fix the actual errors.)